-The exclusive, collaborative e-auction with Sotheby’s Auction House runs from January 5-22, 2018.
-Maker + Place Presents: Contemporary Objects Online features a curated collection from in-house artisans that Carpenter personally enlisted to commission pieces for this unique partnership including vessels, textiles, and furniture.
+The exclusive, collaborative e-auction with Sotheby’s Auction House ran from January 5th - 22nd, 2018.
+Maker + Place Presents: Contemporary Objects Online featured a curated collection from in-house artisans that Carpenter personally enlisted to commission pieces for this unique partnership including vessels, textiles, and furniture.

 “The shared passions and values of the Sotheby’s Auction House and Maker + Place brands create an energetic collection,” says Carpenter.
 “We are so excited to be able to showcase the work of our makers, their skill sets, and their understanding of great design.”

 For the Sotheby’s Auction House, 2017 was also a year of innovation with its digital auctions seeing a record number of new clients—its top lots spanning jewelry, contemporary art, old masters, furniture, books, and Chinese paintings.
 In total, more than $500 million of online bids were received.

 This month, for the first time ever, the Sotheby’s Auction House introduces Maker + Place as a leading curator of contemporary pieces that have a connection to traditions and values of craftsmanship, and as a marker for the future of design.

 “We’re delighted to partner with Maker + Place to present this auction which was specifically curated for Sotheby’s,” says Olivia Hunt, Sotheby’s Auction House eCommerce manager.
 “The sale celebrates the art of craftsmanship with pieces carefully selected from emerging designers.”

 We caught up with Carpenter ahead of the auction launch for a sneak peek at some of her favorites pieces and their makers: